millanbrankovic/custom-inputs/readme.md

 # Custom Inputs

 Default checkboxes and radio buttons are quite plain and their appearance can't be easily customized - at least it was the case in the past.
-Luckily, CSS3 offers a good solution - <a href="http://www.w3.org/TR/selectors/#checked" target="_blank">:checked</a> pseudo class.
+Luckily, CSS offers a good solution - <a href="http://www.w3.org/TR/selectors/#checked" target="_blank">:checked</a> pseudo class.

 ##### Demo